Cavorter/twinlug/index.md

 We have a regular monthly meeting at [The Works Museum](https://theworks.org/) that is usually on the third Sunday of the month from 1:30 to 4 pm, but be sure to check the calendar on the member group or our [Facebook Group](https://www.facebook.com/groups/TWINLUG/) for details about the next meeting.

-# I can't get to a meeting is there another way to keep in touch?

-Currently the best method to keep up with us without being a member is to join our Facebook Group.

-<div class="fb-page" data-href="https://www.facebook.com/groups/TWINLUG/" data-tabs="events" data-width="500" data-small-header="true" data-adapt-container-width="true" data-hide-cover="false" data-show-facepile="true"></div>

 <div id="fb-root"></div>
 <script>(function(d, s, id) {
   var js, fjs = d.getElementsByTagName(s)[0];